learn-co-curriculum/js-basics-logical-operators-readme/README.md

 |   Truthy  |     Falsy      |  Right side  |           Falsy            |
 |   Truthy  |     Truthy     |  Right side  |           Truthy           |

-If the left-side expression is falsy, the right-side expression doesn't matter at all.
+1. If the left-side expression is falsy, the right-side expression doesn't matter at all.
 The `&&` operator returns the left side's falsy value and finishes.
-If the left-side expression is truthy, the `&&` operator returns the right side's value (whether it's truthy or falsy) and finishes.
-This is a bit hard to explain in text, so make sure you're testing all of these new operators out in your browser's JavaScript console to get a feel for how they work.
+2. If the left-side expression is truthy, the `&&` operator returns the right side's value (whether it's truthy or falsy) and finishes.
+If you're feeling a little confused, that's ok.
+This is one of those concepts that's a a bit hard to understand unless you've played around with it in code, so make sure you're testing all of these new operators out in your browser's JavaScript console to get a feel for how they work.

 ## OR
 The logical OR (`||`) operator also takes two expressions: